itsabhianant/dream_vacation/README.md

 ## What do I want to achieve from this?

-I am a newbie in programming world and I love experimenting things.
+I am a newbie in the programming world and I love to experiment.
 This is one of such experiments.
 If you have come here somehow and you are also a newbie, you are welcome to make changes and create a PR.

 ## Some general things that will come to your mind while reading my code: